trueos/pcbsd/docs/controlpanel.rst

 LICENSE File
 ^^^^^^^^^^^^^

-If the application requires the user to read a license agreement, save that license as a file named *LICENSE* in the directory of the PBI module.
+If the application requires the user to read a license agreement, save that license as a file named :file:`LICENSE` in the directory of the PBI module.
 This file is optional unless the underlying port is restricted and requires the user to accept a license in order to install and use the software.

 .. index:: EasyPBI
 .. _pbi.conf: